 If VCAT makes a possession order in the landlord’s favour, the tenant can ask VCAT to exercise its discretion to also make an order postponing the time in which the landlord can request a warrant of possession to evict the tenant.

-VCAT may order that the issuing of the warrant be postponed for up to 30 days, if satisfied that the tenant would suffer greater hardship (if the warrant were not postponed) than the landlord (or mortgagee) would suffer due to the postponement (s 352).
+VCAT may order that issuing a warrant be postponed for up to 30 days, if satisfied that the tenant would suffer greater hardship (if the warrant were not postponed) than the landlord (or mortgagee) due to the postponement (s 352).

 VCAT cannot order that the warrant be postponed when the application relates to an immediate Notice to Vacate, or when the order was made under the alternative procedure.

-If the tenant argues that they will experience hardship if they are evicted, they need evidence to support their claim.
-Proof could be letters from doctors or social workers, or evidence that they have tried unsuccessfully to find suitable alternative accommodation.
+If the tenant argues that they will experience hardship if they are evicted, they need evidence to support their claim (e.g. letters from doctors or social workers, or evidence they have tried unsuccessfully to find suitable alternative accommodation.

 A possession order must include:

 • the date by which the tenant must vacate the premises (at most, 30 days after the order is made); and

 • a directive that the tenant vacate the premises by this date;

 • a directive to VCAT’s principal registrar to issue a warrant of possession at the applicant’s request;

 • a warning that if the tenant fails to comply with the above directive they may be forcibly evicted from the premises by a member of the police force (or “authorised person”) (s 333(1), (2)).